AES-Outreach/Winter-2024-Coop-Interviews/README.md

 Build a nice congratulations page for users who won your quiz game!

+## Bonus Challenges
+If you're done and looking for more challenges, try these out:

+- Give the user 2 extra lives instead of ending the game on the first failure
+- Add animations!
+- Allow the user to select different categories for the game
+- Use session tokens from the API docs to ensure duplicate questions are never given to the user

 ## Your solution

 Here are the requirements for your solution.

-1. You can complete this challenge using any front end framework of your choice, however, we prefer to see you do this challenge in JavaScript/TypeScript and Angular.
+1. You can complete this challenge using any front end framework of your choice, however, we prefer to see you do this challenge in JavaScript/TypeScript and either Angular or React.
 2. Your solution submission should indicate which goals you've achieved
 4. You must submit your solution in a GitHub repository or a Repl.it. **Please make sure your project/repository is public and accessible by us.**